 Cambodian textiles fabric blends

-Today besides just weaving 100% silk fabric, Cambodia has also started to weave quite a few fabrics that are blended.
-Many of these blends are very nice, especially those that have some silk.
-Here is one of the fabrics that we really like as we feel like the hand-feel of the fabric is very nice due to the fabric having some silk in it.
+Today besides just weaving 100% silk fabric, Cambodia has also started to weave quite a few blended fabrics.
+Many of these blends are very nice, especially those with some silk.
+Here is one of the fabrics we like as we feel like the hand-feel of the fabric is very pleasant due to the fabric having some silk in it.

 - Natural Yarns – The yarns are processed from the pulp of plants such as bamboo, sugar cane, eucalyptus, and etch.

 - Wool and Silk – The yarns are mixed with natural macromolecule proteins like wool and silk.
 There are about 11% silk yarns in the fabric.

 - Quality AZO-Free Dyes – Dyes that are used are AZO-free dyes.
 In many places, AZO dyes are banned as they are considered harmful, so we are using only dyes that are considered AZO-free.